marcuszou/KasperskyResDsk-Updater/README.md

 ## Section 4 - Mindset

 Lastly but most importantly - Interested in the mindset how to develop this small EzUpdater?
-Please move to the [Document](Kaspersky Rescue Disk - Update definitions offline.pdf) for a peek.
+Please move to the [Document] (Kaspersky Rescue Disk - Update definitions offline.pdf) for a peek.